Merck & Co.: 1950–2000

 In the 1950s, thiazide diuretics were developed by Merck scientists Karl H. Beyer, James M. Sprague, John E. Baer, and Frederick C. Novello and led to the marketing of the first drug of this class, chlorothiazide, under the trade name Diuril in 1958.
 The research leading to the discovery of chlorothiazide, leading to "the saving of untold thousands of lives and the alleviation of the suffering of millions of victims of hypertension" was recognized by a special Public Health Award from the Lasker Foundation in 1975.

 In 1953, Merck & Co. merged with Philadelphia-based Sharp & Dohme, Inc., becoming the largest U.S. drugmaker.
 Sharp and Dohme had acquired H. K. Mulford Company in 1929, adding smallpox vaccines to its portfolio.
-The combined company kept the trade name Merck in the United States and Canada, and as Merck Sharp & Dohme (MSD) outside North America.
+The combined company kept the trade name Merck in the United States and Canada, and as Merck Sharp & Dohme (MSD) outside these two countries.

 In 1965, Merck & Co. acquired Charles Frosst Ltd. of Montreal (founded 1899), creating Merck-Frosst Canada, Inc., as its Canadian subsidiary and pharmaceutical research facility.
-Merck & Co. closed this facility in July 2010 but remerged in 2011 as Merck Canada.
+Merck & Co. closed this facility in July 2010 but reemerged in 2011 as Merck Canada.

 Maurice Hilleman, a scientist at Merck, developed the first mumps vaccine in 1967, the first rubella vaccine in 1969, and the first trivalent measles, mumps, rubella (MMR vaccine) in 1971.
 The incidence of rubella-associated birth defects fell from up to 10,000 per year in the U.S. to zero in the aftermath of the rubella vaccine's development.
 Hilleman also developed the first Hepatitis B vaccine and the first varicella vaccine, for chickenpox.

 The company was incorporated in New Jersey in 1970.
 John J. Horan became CEO and Chairman in 1976, serving until 1985.
 Under his leadership, the company's investment in R&D grew threefold, and Merck became the largest pharmaceutical company in the world.